logicalhacking/DASCA/README.md

 ```

 ### WALA configuration
+DASCA (and the underlying WALA setup) is tested with Java version 8
+(and version 6).
+If DASCA is installed using Java 8, there should be
+no need for updating the WALA configuration.

+If you experience problems or want to optimize the performance (e.g.,
+by analyzing the programs based on a different Java version), you
-WALA might needs to know the location of the Java JDK (the current
+might need to configure the the location of the Java JDK.
+The JDK used
-setup is tested with JDK version 6 and 8).
-This is configured in the
+as part of the static analysis is configured in the `wala.properties`
-``wala.properties`` file, e.g.
+file, e.g.

 ```
 cd DASCA/